cvickery/mail_proj/README.md

 ## Requirements and Environment

   * This is a Python 3 application.
 The command assumes the interpreter is `/usr/local/bin/python3`.
   Edit the first line of the code if this path needs to be changed.
+Alternatively, invoke as `python3 /path/to/mail.py options... `.
   * The environment variable `SMTP_SERVER` specifies the hostname of the server that will relay the message.
 If `SMTP_SERVER` is not set, the environment variable `HOSTNAME` will be used instead.
   * The `-f` or `--from_addr` command line option may be used to specify the sender’s email address.